substrate-asia/hackathon-2022-summer/teams/05-Dante Network/docs/interoperation-demo/README.md

 - Send computing task from `Contracts on Rococo` to `Rinkeby`

-  Here, we have registered the destination chain contract and address to the **OSComputing** contract with the method `multiDestContracts::registerDestContract`, so the method `sendComputingTask` just needs the destination chain name and numbers to be computed as parameters.
+  Here, we have registered the destination chain contract address and method name to the **OSComputing** contract with the method `multiDestContracts::registerDestContract`, so the method `sendComputingTask` just needs the destination chain name and numbers to be computed as parameters.

   You can query the destination contract and method name with the method `multiDestContracts::getDestContractInfo`.